 Military History Professor: Job Duties and Requirements

-Professors employed at colleges or universities typically need a Ph.D., and some doctorate programs in history offer a military history specialization.
+Professors employed at colleges or universities typically need a Ph.D., and some doctoral programs in history offer a military history specialization.
 In their dissertations, doctoral students might focus on one particular conflict, such as World War II, or they might study topics such as military preparedness, the history of the armed services in the U.S., national security or wartime presidential actions.

 Once hired, professors will generally teach a broad sampling of history courses rather than courses strictly in military history, but military-related faculty specializations are not uncommon.
 The American Historical Society surveyed data on specializations from the more than 600 college or university history departments listed in its directory in 2005.
 It found that 35.2% of those history departments reported having at least one military history specialist among the faculty (www.historians.org).

 Military History Unit Member: Job Duties and Requirements

 The U.S. Army also employs military historians among its servicemen and servicewomen; these historians serve in units known as military history detachments (MHDs).
 Members of MHDs serve with larger divisions, such as infantry, and record data about military actions as they happen.
 In the field, these historians conduct interviews with personnel of all ranks, from privates to officers, to preserve first-hand accounts of combat and other maneuvers.
 They also collect data and hard documents (such as maps and photos) and track the lineage of Army units, including any honors and decorations they receive.
 The U.S. Army Center of Military History compiles the information gathered by MHDs.